The Hong Kong Council of Social Service

 The Hong Kong Council of Social Service (HKCSS; 香港社會服務聯會 or 社聯) is a council coordinating NGOs in the social service field in Hong Kong, established in 1947.
 The Hong Kong Council of Social Service represent more than 480 Agency Members that provide social services through their 3,000 operating units in Hong Kong.

 History

-In 1951 became a statutory body.
-There are more than 370 institutional members, more than 3,000 service units providing social welfare service to over 90% of the Hong Kong population.
+In 1951 it became a statutory body.
+There are more than 370 institutional members, and more than 3,000 service units providing social welfare service to over 90% of the Hong Kong population.